 - Remove the corn from the skillet, and place it in a bowl.
 Pour the freshly squeezed lime juice and then sprinkle on the salt and cumin to taste.
 Mix well.

 - Line 6 plates each with 2 large leaves of romaine lettuce that have been rinsed and cut into bite-sized pieces.
 Divide remaining ingredients equally between 6 plates.
 Finish by drizzling the avocado cilantro dressing on top of each the taco salad.
 Garnish with triangular blue corn chips tucked into the side.

-- Prep everything the night before for an easy weeknight meal.
+- Prep everything the night before for an easy weeknight meal and store separately.